MrBean355/admiralbulldog-sounds/README.md

 - 15 seconds before the bounty runes spawn
 - your Hand of Midas comes off cooldown
 - you become affected by Smoke of Deceit
-- you get a kill (33% chance)
+- you get a kill (sometimes)
-- you die (33% chance)
+- you die (sometimes)
-- you get healed (33% chance)
+- you get healed (sometimes)
 - the match starts
 - your team wins
 - your team loses
 - randomly every 5 to 15 minutes

-You can easily configure which sounds are played for each event.
+You can easily configure which sound bytes are played for each of these events.

+## Download
+1. Download the `.jar` file for the [latest release](https://github.com/MrBean355/dota2-integration/releases).
+2. Move the downloaded file to somewhere easy to access (e.g. on your desktop).
+3. Complete the **Setup** instructions below.
+4. Simply double-click the downloaded file to run the app!
+5. Note: a `config.json` file is created which stores your settings.
+If you more or delete this file, all your settings will be lost!

 ## Setup
 1. Close Dota 2.